-Many of our alumni working for local governments.
-Thus, by entering into the UAP community, students join an extensive network for launching careers in local public service.
+Many of our alumni work in local and regional governments, consulting, and for non-profits.
+Thus, by entering the UAP community, students join an extensive network for launching careers in these fields.

 Through UAP's original video series, we are getting the word out about urban planning.
 Check out interviews with students, alumni, faculty and planning professionals who let us know “What’s UP?”

-UAP has an excellent faculty-student ratio, which most of the classes are relatively small with excellent opportunities to interact with the faculty and fellow classmates.
+UAP has an excellent faculty-student ratio.
+Most of the classes are relatively small with excellent opportunities to interact with the faculty and fellow classmates.

 UAP faculty have earned national reputations as experts in sustainability, urban regeneration, international development, transportation, housing, disaster management, and community and economic development.
 Our faculty have degrees from the finest planning schools and conduct cutting-edge research.